In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Forwarded refs

-A parent component cannot assign a ref attribute to a component or DOM element unless the target is defined in the parent’s render function.
+A parent component cannot associate a ref attribute with a component or DOM element unless the target is defined in the parent’s render function.
 The component that does render the target can forward a ref it has received, however, allowing the parent to reference an element it does not render directly.

 React.forwardRef creates a special function component that forwards a ref to one of its own children.
 It accepts a callback that itself resembles a function component; the callback accepts props and ref arguments, and returns component content.
 Within the callback, the ref is assigned to the target’s ref attribute as usual.
 React.forwardRef then returns the forwarding component: